-Learn how to bring SPEAK UP to schools in your community.
+Learn how to bring SPEAK UP to your community.

 Frequently Asked Questions

 SPEAK UP is a turn-key, train-the-trainer model that provides school systems with a top-down approach ensuring all faculty and staff will be educated on how to protect students and recognize the red flags and includes an evidence-based curriculum for K-12th grade students.
 Your school will receive personal coaching*, an easy-to-implement curriculum, and be nationally recognized as a participant in our National Pilot Program in partnership with University Partner St. Louis University.

 Yes, click here to read our endorsements.

 How can I launch SPEAK UP at my school?